petreyus/Data2Server-React-Native.tsx-/README.md

 2: Run on web browser option on Expo after it has built.
         *^NOTE: to access on your mobile device use the tunnel option on expo and copy the link on your device.*

-~~Be astounded as your data moves from the react application to the Node.js (using express) server and back.